hansonmcoombs/training-basic_python/sphinx/source/the_list.rst

     # note for nested lists it will only give the length of the outermost list
     len(my_nested_list)

-Great, I've but my very important data into a list, but how on earth can I get it out?
+Great, I've put my very important data into a list, but how on earth can I get it out?
 Through indexing and slicing.
 Indexing is getting out a single item in the list, while slicing is getting out a subset of the list.
 Python is a zero based indexing language.
 That's a big phrase to say that the first (or more accurately the zeroth) item is given a position index of 0, so for example *my_list*: